 - If you are going out for camping or strolling in the woods, it is better to have vinegar bottle with you.
 Whenever you come in contact with these plants, just wipe the area with vinegar to kill the urushiol observed the skin.

-- Never ever scratch, pop or scrub the blisters as the oozing liquid can spread the infection.
+- Never ever scratch, pop or scrub the blisters.

 - If you have developed poison oak rash on genitals, eyes, mouth or throat then it is recommended to consult a doctor as soon as possible.